satbastola/CivilEngineering_Tools/intro.md

-# Welcome to your Jupyter Book
+# Jupyter Sandbox for Civil Engineering: Toward a Sustainable World

-"Welcome to your Jupyter Book ✍️ Author’s Note This book reflects years of practical experience, and academic exploration.
-Whether you’re a student learning the ropes, an engineer refining your expertise, or a curious mind diving into environmental systems for the first time — I hope this resource empowers your journey.
-Book includes nearly 100 different tools that I have used in classroom setting for teaching and are divided into six chapters
+This book is a curated sandbox of nearly 75 interactive tools developed from years of classroom experience and academic exploration.
+Designed for undergraduate civil and environmental engineering students, it empowers learners to experiment with model sensitivity, estimate design parameters, and deepen their understanding of sustainability, water systems, geotech, and coastal engineering.
+Whether you're just starting out or refining your expertise, this resource invites you to explore, simulate, and design with purpose.

 1. Introduction to Environmental Engineering
 2. Engineering Hydrology